Azriel13/castro_p1/README.md

 1. Download JDK with Java 8 or later
 2. Download Postman to send HTTP requests
 3. Download Maven and follow instructions for setup to be able to build the project for any changes that are made.
+4. Create database or have database ready, then download dbeaver or other database IDE.
-4. Create system environment on host for database and name the environment as shown in green:
+5. Create system environment on host for database and name the environment as shown in green:
 ![System Environment name: p1_Postgres](https://github.com/Azriel13/castro_p1/blob/master/Screenshots/Screenshot_2022-05-04_184847.png)
 Or change the environment name in the connectionsutil file to one that is setup on the host.
-5. If any changes were made use maven to build the project into an executeable jar file
+6. If any changes were made use maven to build the project into an executeable jar file
-6. Open the command prompt and cd into target file
+7. Open the command prompt and cd into target file
-7. Execute the .jar file
+8. Execute the .jar file

 # Usage

-Postman will be used to pass in JSON arguments to communicate with the database.
+This app can be used for expense reimbursements.
+It will allow someone to add an employee, add an expense, and approve or deny an expense.

 # Contributors